iTwin/itwinjs-core/docs/learning/ECSQLTutorial/index.md

 ### Step 1 - Start the iModelConsole

 1. Launch the console
-1. Authenticate with your CONNECT credentials.
+1. Authenticate with your iTwin credentials.

 ### Step 2 - Open the sample iModel